astriaorg/astria/specs/execution-api.md

 ## Overview

-The Execution API is the interface `Conductor` uses to drive deterministic derivation of sequenced blocks in rollup chains.
+The Execution API is the interface `Conductor` uses to drive deterministic derivation of rollup chain from sequencer blocks.
 Inspired by other APIs, such as the Engine API and ABCI Consensus API, it is a chain agnostic mechanism intended to be very simple to implement.
 It is a gRPC API which any state machine can implement and use conductor with to drive their block creation to